Impact of dephased entangled states and varying measurement orientations on the reliability of cryptographic keys

 According to our results, the secret key rate for the transmission is substantially affected by the dephasing in the entangled state.
 Under some conditions, the value of this rate may be as low as 0.5, which corresponds to a scenario where the protocol becomes completely ineffective.

 In turn, the parameter for the Bell test also oscillates on the magnitude of the dephasing, reaching values in which the CHSH inequality is not violated.
-This may lead to false positives in the stage for detection of eavesdropping.
+This may lead to false positives in the stage of eavesdropping detection.

-The observed dependence of the secret key rate on the varying angles of the measurement polarizers, suggest a mechanism to remediate the adverse effects generated on the reliability of the key transmission, by the exciton fine structure splitting of the quantum dot used to produce the entangled states.
+The observed dependence of the secret key rate on the varying angles of the measurement polarizers, suggest a mechanism to remediate the adverse effects generated on the reliability of the key transmission by the exciton fine structure splitting of the quantum dot used to produce the entangled states.

-These findings provide valuable insight on the standing challenges and potential solutions toward the large scale use of novel sources of entanglement in emerging technologies like quantum communication and quantum cryptography.
+These findings, that are extendable to the BBM92 protocol since it can be seen as a particular case within the presented formulation, provide valuable insight on standing challenges and potential solutions toward the large scale use of novel sources of entanglement in emerging technologies like quantum communication and quantum cryptography.